Ricky Martin: Career

-1983–1989: Menudo
+1984–1989: Menudo

-After achieving moderate fame in his country for his appearances in television commercials, Martin auditioned for membership in Menudo.
-Formed in Puerto Rico in 1977, Menudo members were usually replaced when they hit 16 in order to keep the band "full of fresh-faced members".
+After achieving moderate fame in Puerto Rico for his appearances in television commercials, Martin auditioned for membership in Menudo.
+Formed in Puerto Rico in 1977, Menudo members were usually replaced when they hit 16 to keep the band "full of fresh-faced members".
 Although the executives enjoyed his dancing and singing at his first two auditions, Martin was rejected because he was too short.
 By the third audition, his persistence impressed executives, and in 1984, 12-year-old Martin became a member.
-A month after joining Menudo, he made his debut performance with the group at the Luis A. Ferré Performing Arts Center in San Juan.
+He replaced member Ricky Melendez at Menudo.
+A month after joining Menudo, he made his debut performance with the group at the Luis A. Ferré Performing Arts Center in San Juan (he had previously sung at a Menudo concert, at Ricky Melendez's last concert as a member of the band on September 16, 1984).
 During this performance, he inadvertently disobeyed the choreography by walking around the stage, when it was planned that he would stay still, and was chastised by the band manager after the show: "The mistake was such a big deal that from that moment on, never again did I move when I wasn't supposed to move.
 That was the discipline of Menudo: You either did things the way you were told or you were not part of the group."
 Although Martin enjoyed traveling and performing onstage with Menudo, he found the band's busy schedule and strict management exhausting, and later reflected that the experience "cost" him his childhood.
 Despite this, Martin acknowledged his "opportunity to have so many amazing experiences with so many amazing people" during his time with the group.